 - The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ilga) maintains country specific information related to legal rights and social climate.

-- The Department of State Students Abroad website has a section devoted to LGBT Student Travelers.
+- The Department of State Students Abroad website has a section devoted to LGBTI Travelers.

 - The NAFSA Association of International Educators Rainbow Special Interest Group’s goals include counseling international students and study abroad students who are gay, lesbian, bisexual or transgender.